philippaornell/devops-course/contributions/presentation/slarse-pornell/presentation.md

 * Test has no obvious purpose

-    - Harder for human testers to understand and thus maintain [@shamshiri2018automatically]
+    - Harder for human testers to understand and maintain [@shamshiri2018automatically;@honfi2017classifying]

 # Summary and references